rspeicher/jugglf/README.md

 Maybe you don't raid the same zones we do.
 You probably want to change the Wishlists page to show zones and bosses you care about.

-Zone > Boss > Item data is currently populated by the `lib/tasks/wishlist.rake` file which is a _hot mess_.
+Zone > Boss > Item data is currently populated by the `lib/tasks/wishlist.rake` file and the files in the `lib/wishlist_data` folder.
 This is another area where I want to turn it into a web interface, but again, too much work, not enough reward for the time being.
-See the `lib/scraper.rb` file for an example of scraping loot data for a boss from the Armory.
-Seriously.
-Hot mess.
+See the `lib/wishlist_data/scraper.rb` file for an example of scraping loot data for a boss from the Armory.

 ### Attendance Parsing